You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-This course is the core course for the MA Critical & Creative Analysis programme.
-It aims to provide a detailed, intensive introduction to some of the key thinkers who have been influential on the development of cultural theory and analysis.
-It is necessarily selective, with an emphasis on 20th century European thought, but has its focus on the different cultural critiques and critical cultures that have emerged through different perspectives.
-Through lectures and group discussions, we will explore the interventions of Simmel, Benjamin, Foucault, Deleuze, Bourdieu, Alexander, Stengers, Haraway and Serres, among others.
-The course will appeal to students who wish to spend time deepening their appreciation of theoretical interventions, and who enjoy discussing the implications of theoretical analysis for both sociological research and political critique.
+It aims to provide you with a detailed, intensive introduction to some of the key thinkers who have been influential in the development of cultural theory and analysis.
+It is necessarily selective, with an emphasis on 20th-century European thought, but you'll also explore the different cultural critiques and critical cultures that have emerged through different perspectives.
+Through lectures and group discussions, we'll examine the interventions of the most important interventions in contemporary cultural theory and analysis.
+The course will appeal to those who wish to spend time deepening their appreciation of theoretical interventions, and who enjoy discussing the implications of theoretical analysis for both sociological research and political critique.

 |